robenkleene/audio-references/ableton-live/tasks/ableton-live-mastering-2.md

 ### Mids

 1. Turn on only the first `Utility` to focus on mids
+2. Listen to frequencies in the mids, use the `3` in the `EQ Eight` to scan for frequencies that sound out of whack

+### Sides

+1. Turn on only the second `Utility` to focus on sides
-2. Listen to frequencies in the mids
+2. Listen to frequencies in the mids, use the `3` in the `EQ Eight` to scan for frequencies that sound out of whack